BerengarChen/Mallet/README.md

 This code provides an implementation of the research paper:
 ```
-Learning the Latent "Look": Unsupervised Discovery of a Style-Coherent Embedding
+Learning the Latent "Look": Unsupervised Discovery of a Style-Coherent Embedding from Fashion Images
 Wei-Lin Hsiao, Kristen Grauman
 International Conference on Computer Vision (ICCV), 2017
 ```